jckcob/README.md/Music.md

 Favorite song: ***The Real Slim Shady***

-I do appreciate the old orchestra and piano composers unfortunately Liszt, Mozart and Tchaikovsky haven't dropped a new album in years.
+I do appreciate the old orchestra and piano composers unfortunately Liszt, Mozart and Tchaikovsky haven't dropped a new album in years.:(
-:(